-According to the Gun Violence Archive, there were over 23,000 shooting-related deaths in 2020.
+According to the Gun Violence Archive, there were nearly 20,000 shooting-related deaths in 2020.
 Sadly, Louisiana was ranked fifth in the nation for shooting-related deaths.

 Gun violence takes an untenable toll on victims, their families, and their community.
 Shootings produce lifelong disabilities, trauma, and income loss to survivors, which can make life exceedingly difficult for victims and their loved ones.

 Following criminal charges against shooters, some victims have recourse to sue property owners for negligence in civil court.
 These types of cases are known as premise liability suits and when negligence can be proven, property owners could be held legally responsible for shootings.

 At Wright & Gray, we help victims of New Orleans shootings fight for their right to compensation.
 Read on to learn more.

 When and where are property owners held liable for gun violence?
 Premise liability cases typically involve retail and hospitality-based businesses, apartment complexes, and parking lots.
 Other common venues for shooting-related premise liability include:

 - Bars and nightclubs